HomeEmployee Benefits ResourcesGroup Disability InsuranceShort Term Disability Benefits in Canada

 • 50% of salary is generally the minimum replacement percentage

-• 70% is sometimes offered on group STD plans but is less common
+• 70% is sometimes offered on group STD plans, but it is less common

 Maximum Weekly Benefit